-We are looking to hire a computer scientist with web development experience to make updates to the Social Science Prediction Platform (SSPP).
-The SSPP facilitates the collection and cataloging of forecasts of research results.
+We are looking to hire a software developer with web development experience to make updates to the Social Science Prediction Platform Developed under the leadership of Principal Investigators Stefano DellaVigna (UC Berkeley), Eva Vivalt (University of Toronto), SSPP facilitates the collection and cataloging of forecasts of research results.
 It uses the Qualtrics API to integrate surveys programmed in Qualtrics on the SSPP interface and a relational database to connect survey responses to project objects and user data such as contact information, demographics, and preferences.

 The SSPP has been built but requires updates including:

-- Improving the usability and navigability of the database structure for administrative users
+- Improving the usability and navigability of the database structure for users with admin privileges;

 - Ensuring the Qualtrics and Sendgrid APIs continue to function well with evolving platform features

-We need a developer to work on these, as well as other minor improvements, for 5-10 hours/week possibly with a heavier load in the first 1-2 months, starting ASAP and working through Spring 2022.
-They should be able to join 2-4 1-hour virtual team calls per month.
-There may be opportunities for continued work following Spring.
+We need a developer to work on these, as well as other minor improvements, for 10-15 hours/week possibly with a heavier load in the first 1-2 months, starting ASAP.
+They should be able to join two to four 1-hour virtual team calls per month.

-- Good communication skills, including ability to assess and communicate technical challenges and design decisions
+- Good communication skills, including the ability to assess and communicate technical challenges and design decisions.